abhishekarya1/Hash-Define-myNotes/content/spring-boot/cli-actuator.md

 +++

 ## Spring Boot CLI
-We can write groovy applications and they don't require any conventional Java project structure, imports, or even compilation.
+We can write Groovy srpipts and they don't require any conventional Java project structure, imports, or even compilation.
 ```java
 // app.groovy
 @RestController